(Note: The following story is true. Real names are not used for obvious reasons.)

 Do you keep the millennial and hope that she grows with the job?
 Or, do you get rid of millennial and replace her with the more experienced salesperson?

 Before you answer, consider the following –

 Further complicating your situation, you live in the outer suburbs of Washington, D.C.
-You’re commute is long and terrible.
+Your commute is long and terrible.
 And to top it off, you and your wife are raising two kids.
 And to make matters even worse, your wife is working a part-time job she hates.
 But because the bills are piling up, she has no choice but to work.
 At least once a week, your wife reminds you of this fact.
 Your wife wants to know when your big commission checks will be rolling back in again so she can stop working.

 Long commute, children, mortgage, bills, wife complaining.
 The financial pressures are accelerating.

 Now, how would you answer the above questions?

 The sales manager in this situation forced the millennial out of her job.
 He did so by writing her up on picayune issues like coming to work a few minutes late and making minor errors on her orders.
 While petty issues, the sales manager was clearly trying to bully the millennial to leave.
 Unfortunately, the millennial was too naïve to understand what was happening to her.
 A more experienced salesperson would have seen the handwriting on the wall, and either a). work harder or b). jump ship.

 As for the millennial, she eventually had enough “write-ups” in her file to get fired.